 In Athens and other large cities like Thessaloniki, it can get uncomfortably hot during the day, so it’s best to do your sightseeing in the early morning or evening if you’re visiting in high season.
 August is when the vast majority of Greeks living in the big cities head to the coast for their vacation, as it’s not uncommon for temperatures to rise above 100°F.

-If you’re coming here between mid-June and September, that’s when European schools are out for summer, so you’ll want to book your accommodation as soon as possible.
+If you’re coming here between mid-June and September, that’s when European schools are out for summer, so you’ll want to book your accommodations and activities as soon as possible.
 Unless you’re planning some extra special meals, there’s no real need to make restaurant reservations in advance.

 The higher elevations are cooler, and not quite so busy, so if you like hiking and cycling, that’s definitely a possibility during high season.
 If you fancy an adventure, you might want to check out the Menalon Trail — it runs for 47 miles through the mountains, in the heart of the Peloponnese region.